rarDevelopment/replybot-dotnet/README.md

 Instagram links posted in Discord sometimes don't preview at all!
 Similar to the above, Toby will add a reaction emoji to any post that includes an Instagram link.
 If someone taps that reaction emoji, Toby will reply with that same link at ddinstagram.com, which is a site that fixes video and image preview embeds in Discord's Instagram previews.
 This works with all Instagram posts in the message.
 If someone has posted a ddinstagram.com link directly and you'd like the original link, this will work the same way - a reaction will appear and tapping the reaction will lead Toby to reply with the original Instagram link.
 Admins can use the `/set-fix-instagram-reactions` command to turn this on or off.

+## Fix Threads Previews (uses [fixthreads](https://github.com/milanmdev/fixthreads))

+Similar to the above, Toby will add a reaction emoji to any post that includes a Threads link.
+If someone taps that reaction emoji, Toby will reply with that same link at fixthreads.net, which is a site that fixes video and image preview embeds in Discord's Instagram previews.
+This works with all Threads posts in the message.
+If someone has posted a fixthreads.net link directly and you'd like the original link, this will work the same way - a reaction will appear and tapping the reaction will lead Toby to reply with the original Threads link.
+Admins can use the `/set-fix-threads-reactions` command to turn this on or off.

 ## Fix Bluesky Previews

 Similar to the above, Toby will add a reaction emoji to any post that includes a Bluesky post link.
 If someone taps that reaction emoji, Toby will reply with the text and images (including alt text) from that post, as well as a note if there's a quoted post.
 This works with all Bluesky posts in the message.
 Admins can use the `/set-fix-bluesky-reactions` command to turn this on or off.

+## Fix Reddit Previews (uses [vxReddit](https://github.com/dylanpdx/vxReddit))

+Similar to the above, Toby will add a reaction emoji to any post that includes a Reddit link.
+If someone taps that reaction emoji, Toby will reply with that same link at ddinstagram.com, which is a site that fixes video and image preview embeds in Discord's Instagram previews.
+This works with all Instagram posts in the message.
+If someone has posted a vxreddit.com link directly and you'd like the original link, this will work the same way - a reaction will appear and tapping the reaction will lead Toby to reply with the original Reddit link.
+Admins can use the `/set-fix-instagram-reactions` command to turn this on or off.

 ## Fix TikTok Previews